 Never attempt to repair cables with insulation or duct tape.

-This tape are just for temporary and tends to detach and leave the cables exposed again, putting at risk anyone who touches them without realising the damage.
+This tape is just temporary and tends to detach and leave the cables exposed again, putting at risk anyone who touches them without realising the damage.

 Leaving the house?
 Check your electrical appliances

-When leaving the house, perform a quick check of all those appliances your frequently use.
+When leaving the house, perform a quick check of all those appliances you frequently use.